7 Foods That Are Banned from Space

 Zero gravity and little storage space seriously limits astronauts' menu options.
 Here's what's off limits in outer space.

-Crumbs—from bread, crackers, cookies, etc—don’t do well in space.
-They float around, and can fly into an astronaut’s eyes and interfere with important equipment.
-That’s why you’ll find tortillas used instead of bread on all crafts traveling out of orbit.
-Don’t miss these mindblowing facts about the International Space Station.
+Crumbs—from bread, crackers, cookies, etc—don't do well in space.
+They float around, and can fly into an astronaut's eyes and interfere with important equipment.
+That's why you'll find tortillas used instead of bread on all crafts traveling out of orbit.
+Though the creation of crumb-free bread in 2017 means this rule could be changing soon.
+Don't miss these mindblowing facts about the International Space Station.

 In place of fresh milk, the dehydrated kind, which takes up only a little space and doesn't require refrigeration, has been a staple of international space missions since the 1960s.